mikeball/foundation/README.md

 For more complex queries, use sql template queries.

-FYI: each query (at present) may contain only 1 statement because it's passed to the database as a JDBC prepared statement, which allows only a single sql statement per JDBC statement.
-It is my intention to eventually support multiple statements per file by splitting the statements and executing each seperately.
+FYI: each file/query (at present) may contain only 1 statement because it's passed to the database as a JDBC prepared statement, which allows only a single sql statement per JDBC statement.
+A potential future feature would be to support multiple statements per file by splitting the statements and executing each seperately.

 ```clojure